Donating appreciated stock to the Northwest Association for Blind Athletes can have significant tax advantages!

 A Qualified Charitable Distribution (QCD) is a type of charitable donation made directly from your pre-tax IRA Individual Retirement Account (IRA) to a qualified charity.

-Did you know that if you are age 70 1/2 or older, you are required to take a distribution from your IRA each year?
-That distribution is called a Required Minimum Distribution (RMD).
-If you donate the entirety, or a portion, of your RMD to Northwest Association for Blind Athletes that gift is considered a Qualified Charitable Distribution (QCD).
+Did you know that if you are age 72 or older, you are required to take a distribution from your IRA each year, called a Required Minimum Distribution (RMD)?
+If you choose to donate all or part of your RMD to NWABA, that distribution is referred to as a QCD.
+The full gift value of a QCD is not considered taxable income and support’s NWABA’s mission.

 If you take the standard deduction on your taxes, the donated amount is excluded from your taxable income.

 Please keep in mind that a QCD must be initiated by your retirement fund directly and mailed directly to NWABA.
-If the funds pass through you, in any way, the tax benefits outlined above do not apply.
+If the funds pass through you, in any way, the tax benefits outlined in this section do not apply.

 Gifting a whole life insurance policy that’s outlasted its original purpose, while you’re alive, to NWABA is an excellent way to support this mission.